 In principle, for foreign stocks and foreign REITs, SMDAM exercises voting rights in line with conditions pertaining to the fund and the issuing country.
 However, to exercise voting rights more efficiently, SMDAM may commission an external company to study the agenda proposals or use the services of an external proxy advisory firm.

 3. CSR (Corporate Social Responsibility) and the Exercise of Voting Rights

 SMDAM believes that investee companies, etc., need to fulfill their social responsibilities to improve their value or mitigate damage in the medium to long term.
 In addition to complying with laws and statutory regulations, SMDAM believes that sound management contributes to the value of investee companies, etc., i.e. management that respects cooperative relationships with stakeholders besides shareholders (or investors) such as consumers, business partners, local communities, and society in general.
-Moreover, SMDAM takes the view that any acts causing discredit have significant potential to damage the value of investee companies, etc., regardless of whether such acts are short term or long term.
+Moreover, SMDAM takes the view that any acts affecting social credibility have significant potential to damage the value of investee companies, etc., regardless of whether such acts are short term or long term.

 SMDAM believes it is also important in terms of fulfilling CSR that an outside director (in the case of stocks) or an executive officer/supervisory director (in the case of J-REIT) who fulfills the Criteria for Determining the Exercise of Voting Rights be appointed to carry out supervisory and monitoring functions with regard to the decision-making, management and operations of an investee company, etc., from the shareholder's (or investor's) standpoint.

 4. Disclosure of voting results